kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

 ...                  |
 ```

-### Experimanting
+## Practice

 Equipped with the knowledge of tty options let's observe

 1. how tty's line editing feature works;
-1. how output processing make text files dumped into terminal look nicer;
+1. how output processing makes text files dumped into terminal look nicer;
-1. how tty generates signals.
+1. what signals does pty generate.

-#### Line editor
+### Line editor

 We've already observed that tty can allow you to edit the current input line and
 to delete a previous character, a word of the whole line.
 Let's quickly repeat
-the experiment from the Part 1, but instead of `strace` let's play with bash
+the experiment from Part 1, but instead of `strace` let's play with bash
 scripts.
 We'll use one xterm window to receive input and the other to visualize
 what tty is sending to our bash script.
 Open two xterm windows, and in the first
 xterm: